tombenke/seneca-cookbook/lib/seneca_internals/README.md

 ## Investigate and document:

-- How are Seneca external and internal modules are organized, and how do they work?
+- How are Seneca external and internal modules organized, and how do they work?
 - How are plugins managed?
 - How does routing work?
 - What are the decorators, and how to use them?
-  (see: print.js/print_tree(), seneca.list(), ...)
+  (see: print.js/print_tree(), seneca.list(), [docs/examples/decoration.js](docs/examples/decoration.js), etc...)

 ## Modules and dependencies